Search

 Session check command

-In Redefine, tests will only be executed until the Time Limit is reached.
+In Redefine, tests will only be executed until the is reached.
 Any remaining tests will be automatically skipped.
 However, it's important to be aware that the setup and teardown processes may impose a significant overhead.

 To mitigate this overhead, it is highly recommended to periodically check if the test execution exceeds the time limit.
 If the time limit is exceeded, no more tests should be executed.